On A Mission (October)

 Overview

 Each week of the four week theme runs Sunday-Saturday and has its own subtheme, which contains daily Bible readings and prompts for thought (see the Resource Pack PDF for more information).
-Check out our Connect Bible Study Questions PDF to see the material adapted for small Connect groups or personal Bible study.
+Check out our Connect Bible Study Questions PDF that accompany this month's theme.